 - Early evidence suggests that licorice extract may help treat hepatitis C.

 Traditionally, women have used licorice root extract to balance their hormones during menstruation and menopause.
 Today, licorice is present in some home remedies.

 People believe licorice eases a sore throat, treats ulcers, and helps clear respiratory infections such as bronchitis.

 Licorice root may even treat viral infections, such as hepatitis.
-Clinical trials have shown that an injectable form of licorice extract has effects against hepatitis C that are beneficial.
+Clinical trials have found that an injectable form of licorice extract has shown effects against hepatitis C that are beneficial.
 More research is needed to determine whether this is a viable treatment option.

-- The U.S. Food and Drug Administration doesn’t regulate licorice, so ingredients can vary across supplements.
+- The U.S. Food and Drug Administration doesn’t regulate licorice, so ingredients, doses, and quality can vary across supplements.

 - Licorice can interact with other medications and cause your potassium levels to reach dangerously low levels.

 - If you’re pregnant, licorice can increase your risk for preterm labor.